bulib/primo-explore-bu/packages/unpaywall/README.md

 angular.module('viewCustom', ['angularLoad', 'bulibUnpaywall'])
 ```

+If you already have a component for prmSearchResultAvailabilityLineAfter, add to the template `<bulib-unpaywall></bulib-unpaywall>`
+otherwise create a component like
+app.component('prmSearchResultAvailabilityLineAfter', {
+    template: '<bulib-unpaywall></bulib-unpaywall>'
+  });

 if you're using `--browserify`, the import line should be `import 'primo-explore-unpaywall';` and a working example
   of the whole thing should be found in `src/.main.js`.